-2 CZM /

-Secretary of
+Secretary of EOEEA

-EOEEA

-CZM will post a notice about the planning program in the next edition of the Environmental Monitor.
-The Secretary of EOEEA will accept public comments on the program and may hold a public hearing.
+The Secretary wil issue a public notice about the draft plan in the next edition of the Environmental Monitor.
+The notice will include the location and date of a public hearing on the draft.
+You (the public)